vergauwenthomas/MetObs_toolkit/docs/paper/index.rst

 ```

-When refering to the MetObs-Toolkit software, please mention the used version.
+When referring to the MetObs-Toolkit software, please mention the used version.

 .. code-block:: python